jurteam/mvp-smart-contract/JUR Protocol Specification.md

   - to provide utility to resolve disputes, should they arise, in any Jur Agreement Contracts.

+The following protocol specification follows the project defined in the WP V.0.3.0 and will be soon updated.

 ## Use Case

-Smart contracts running on the Ethereum blockchain allow simple escrow agreements, where funds are held by a smart contract, and then delivered to one or more parties based on a pre-determined set of codified rules.
+Smart contracts running on the VeChainThor blockchain allow simple escrow agreements, where funds are held by a smart contract, and then delivered to one or more parties based on a pre-determined set of codified rules.

 However, for many real life cases, it is not possible to codify (within a Turing complete language) the rules which determine how and when escrow funds should be dispersed.